A few best practices to keep your site on track.

 - Provide links within your content to help users find additional info.

 - Avoid web clichés.
-Don't use terms like "click here," "welcome to our homepage" or "use the menu to your left."
+Don't use terms like "click here," "welcome to our page" or "in the menu to your left."

 - Give every page a title.
 Teasers are a great way to elaborate the purpose of the page.